YohannParis/jmap-blog/README.md

 2. Extract metadata like titles from the H1 tags
 3. Use the post template to generate individual HTML files
 4. Create an index.html with links to all posts

-## How It Works

-The blog generator uses a two-step process:

-1. **Metadata Extraction**:

-   - Scans the posts directory for .kit files
-   - Extracts the title from the H1 tag
-   - Gathers file metadata like dates

-2. **Post Generation**:
-   - Creates temporary Kit files that set variables for the templates
-   - Uses the post template to create individual HTML files
-   - Uses the index template to create the index page

-## Example Output Structure

 After running the generator, your `build/` directory will look like: